teamroboboogie/x-optimizely-cli/README.md

 ```
 xoptcli push-experiment <path>
 ```
+- Options:
+  - `-m, --metrics` – push with metrics (will overwrite remote metrics).
 - Arguments:
   - `<path>` - the path to the directory of the experiment you want to push.
     - Type: directory name as a path.
 Example: roboboogie-test/